mozilla/gcp-ingestion/docs/bigquery_sink.md

 #### Error Message Schema

-Always include the error attributes specified in the [Validation Error Message Schema](validate.md#error-message-schema).
+Always include the error attributes specified in the [Decoded Error Message Schema](decoder.md#error-message-schema).

 Encode errors received as type `TableRow` as JSON in the payload of a `PubsubMessage`, and add error attributes.